High-Order Localized Dissipation Weighted Compact Nonlinear Scheme for Shock- and Interface-Capturing in Compressible

 and

 where $\bar{u}$ and $\bar{c}$ are the averages from the left and right states.
 Arithmetic averages are used in this paper.
-Following Batten et al.\cite{batten1997choice}, the wave speed in the star region is:
+Following Batten et al.~\cite{batten1997choice}, the wave speed in the star region is given by:

-The HLL Riemann solver was proposed by Harten et al. \cite{harten1983upstream} and the HLL flux is given by
+The HLL Riemann solver was proposed by Harten et al.~ \cite{harten1983upstream} and the HLL flux is given by: